launchfort/flock/README.md

 ### rollback

-The `rollback` command will rollback the last migrated migration from the `./migrations` directory (or whatever directory specifed in the options file).
+The `rollback` command will rollback the last migrated migration from the specified migration directory.

-*NOTE: Migrations will be sorted based on their basename without extension before they are migrated.*

-Example:
+A migrationId is the basename of a migration file without it's `.js` extension.

 ```
+Usage: rollback rollback [migrationId | @all]

-flock rollback // rollback the last ran migration
+Rollback the last ran migration, all migrations, or down to a specific migration

+Options:

+  --require   Module ID of a module to require before rolling back
+  --list      Display list of migrations to pick from
+  -h, --help  output usage information
 ```

 Optionally a migration ID can be specified indicating what migration should be